fujun-liu/gtGraph/README.md

 Phase 1: scan the graph in parallel and run a simple parallel GLA to figure out some metadata about the graph, for example, the number of nodes.
 Allocate memeory for the union-find data structure.

 Phase 2: scan the graph in parallel and run union-find GLA in parallel to find connected components.
-It is noted that no lick is used in this stage.
+It is noted that no lock is used in this stage.

 Phase 3: Repeat Phase 2 until convergence.
 The reason is that no lock is used in Phase 2 which use 64 threads to uodate a shared data structure, data race might happen.
 However, in our current experiments, it never happened.
 As a result, Phase 3 acts like a safe check.